 - (ODP.6) Strengthen emergency preparedness of ODP's non-residential HCBS residents through provision of emergency preparedness kits.
-The kits promote safety and self-sufficiency during disasters. - o January 2023 Update: A total of 5,319 emergency preparedness kits have been procured.
-Kits will be distributed to individuals as training occurs. - o July 2022 Update: A vendor has been identified and logistics established for providing emergency kits for unlicensed individuals.
-Payments are being processed through the counties.
+The kits promote safety and self-sufficiency during disasters. - o April 2023 Update: Six trainings have been completed for individuals and families and the first batch of 140 emergency kits are being distributed. - o January 2023 Update: A total of 5,319 emergency preparedness kits have been procured.
+Kits will be distributed to individuals as training occurs.